aammd/Predator_Phylogenetic_Diversity/MS/indirect.md

 These trait-mediated indirect effects (TMII, [@Werner2003]) can be difficult to predict; however phylogenetic relatedness has been suggested as a possible means of predicting the combined effect of predators [@Naisbit2011]

+Other predators constrain
+distribution not only through direct interactions, but also colonization: predators may use cues of prey, competitors, or intra-guild predators when selecting a habitat patch [@Chase2009a;@McCauley2008a;@Srivastava2008].

+ After
+colonization, patterns of co-occurrence may be further modified by intraguild predation [@Lounibos2008;@Juliano2009] or competition [@Fincke1997].

+For example, some predators are gape-limited, and can swallow any prey smaller than their mouth; these predators typically broaden their diet as they grow (e.g., larvae of Odonata) [@Werner1984].
+Such ontogenetic changes in diet can radically influence food web structure [@Moya-Larano2011].
+Other predators (e.g. Leeches, or Diptera:Tabanidae) are "piercing-sucking" predators [@Bay1974] and may be more general consumers at all life stages, since they can feed on larger prey individuals even at very early predator life stages.